zooba/pymsbuild/README.md

 Recommendations:
 * lock your `pymsbuild` dependency to a specific version in `pyproject.toml`
-* generate project files first and modify, rather than create new ones
+* generate project files first and modify, rather than writing by hand
 * read the `pymsbuild` source code, especially the `targets` folder
 * consider contributing/requesting your feature